nup002/Mathboard/readme.md

 </font> </p>

 ## Where to buy
-Mathpad is launching on Crowd Supply around the end of summer 2025.
-[Sign up](https://summacogni.com/Mathpad/#register) to be notified when the campaign is live!
+Mathpad will very soon be available on [Crowd Supply](https://www.crowdsupply.com/summa-cogni/mathpad).
+Click the link and subscribe to be notified when it's available!

 ## Compatibility
 Mathpad works on Windows, Apple macOS, and virtually all Unix systems.